robvdl/pyramidcms/README.rst

 PyramidCMS
 ==========

-A content management system for Pyramid and Python 3.
+A content management system for Pyramid and Python 3.4+

-Note that PyramidCMS development has only just started, so there isn't really much to see here at this point.
+Note that PyramidCMS development has only just started and we are mostly still working on the foundation, so there isn't really much to see here yet.

-We do welcome new contributors, but at this point we are still in the planning stages of the project.
+We do welcome new contributors, but we are still in the early stages of the project, so it will take a while before it will even be remotely usable.

+We want to use only the latest version of Python (3.4 or higher), as this is still a young project so we can aim high and use the latest language features and core libraries.

 Setting up a development environment::